fmcgeough/fmcgeough.github.io/_projects/2019-ex-aws-autoscaling.md

 ---
 layout: page
-title: ex_aws_auto_scaling
+title: Elixir and AWS autoscaling
-description: Elixir AWS EC2 Auto Scaling library as plug-in for the ex_aws system
+description: An Elixir library for the AWS EC2 Auto Scaling library as plug-in for the ex_aws system
 img:
 importance: 1
 category: work